Conservative Offline Distributional Reinforcement Learning: Experiments

 \textbf{Results.} We evaluate each approach using $100$ test episodes, reporting the mean, median, and $\text{CVaR}_{0.1}$ (i.e., average over bottom 10 episodes) returns, and the total number of violations (i.e., time steps spent inside the risky region), all averaged over $5$ random seeds.
 We also report the performance of the online DSAC agent used to collect data.
 See Appendix \ref{appendix:experiment} for details.
 Results are in Table~\ref{table:risky-robot-navigation}.

 \textbf{Performance of CODAC.} CODAC-C consistently outperforms the other approaches on the $\text{CVaR}_{0.1}$ return, as well as the number of violations, demonstrating that CODAC-C is able to avoid risky actions.
 It is also competitive in terms of mean return due to its high $\text{CVaR}_{0.1}$ performance, but performs slightly worse on median return, since it is not designed to optimize this objective.
 Remarkably, on Risky PointMass, CODAC-C learns a safe policy that completely avoids the risky region (i.e., zero violations), even though such behavior is absent in the dataset.
+In Appendix~\ref{appendix:risky-robot-navigation}, we also show that CODAC can successfully optimize alternative risk-sensitive objectives such as Wang and CPW.

 \textbf{Comparison to ORAAC.} While ORAAC also optimizes the CVaR objective, it uses imitation learning to regularize the learned policy to stay close to the empirical behavior policy.
 However, the dataset contains many sub-optimal trajectories generated early in training, and is furthermore risk-neutral.
 Thus, imitating the behavioral policy encourages poor performance.
 In practice, a key use of offline RL is to leverage large datasets available for training, and such datasets will rarely consist of data from a single, high-quality behavioral policy.
 Our results demonstrate that CODAC is significantly better suited to learned in these settings compared to ORAAC.